jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### 7. Concentrate Fire
-  Each time a whole unit affected by this protocols declares all attacks against the same enemy unit when selected to shoot, hit rolls of all attacks that are made at a range of 12" or less gain Advantage.
+  Each time a whole unit affected by this protocols declares all attacks against the same enemy unit when selected to shoot, wound rolls of all attacks that are made at a range of 12" or less gain Advantage.

   ### 8. Defend
   Enemy units that are within 1" of units affected by this protocol have their Attack characteristics reduced by 1, down to a minimum of 1.

-  ### 9. Disable Force Limiters
-  Each time a model affected by this protocol makes a melee attack while not being in Defensive stance, the wound roll gains Advantage.

-  ### 10. Enhance Multitasking
+  ### 9. Enhance Multitasking
-  Units affected by this protocol never count as being Flat-Footed in the Fight phase.
+  Models affected by this protcol gain Advantage to all hit rolls for attacks made with Pistol-type weapons, and never count as being Flat-Footed in the Fight phase.

-  ### 11. Fend Off
+  ### 10. Fend Off
   When a unit affected by this protocols performs "Prepare to Repel" in the Charge phase, all models in it gain +1 Attack until the end of the following Fight phase.

+  ### 11. Flash-blitz
+  Each time a model affected by this protocol makes a melee attack while not being in Defensive stance, the hit roll gains Advantage.

   ### 12. Flush Out
   Each time a model affected by this protocol makes a ranged attack against a target within 12", the target receives no